 Category One Reserve Areas

 All these areas have been mapped and identified and recorded on the GIS.
-The Manager will monitor these areas either annually or at least 5-yearly (criteria depending i.e. scale of protection required, size, etc) and protect these areas.
+The Manager will monitor these areas annually (criteria depending i.e., scale of protection required, size, etc) and protect these areas.

 Category Two Reserve Areas